Swallowed object

 When should I see my doctor?

-If someone has swallowed a button battery or magnet, call triple zero (000) and ask for an ambulance or go to the nearest hospital emergency department.
+If someone has swallowed a button battery or magnet, call triple zero (000) or go to the nearest hospital emergency department.
+Do not wait for symptoms to develop.

 If you have swallowed a foreign object other than a magnet or battery and have symptoms, you should see a doctor.